simplex-chat/simplex-chat/docs/guide/managing-data.md

 To open your chat database settings:

 - [Open the app settings](#accessing-app-settings).
-- Tap on "Database passhprase & export" button.
+- Tap on "Database passphrase & export" button.

 ### Database passphrase